jfspps/Data-Structures-and-Algorithms/1_Essential_C_and_C++.md

   p = &a; //pointer p references int a (both in the stack)

-  int t = *p; //dereferences p then assigns the value (not the address) }
+  int t = *p; //dereferences p then assigns the value (not the address)

+  // change the value "a" through its pointer
+  *p = 20;
+ }
  ```